-The Texas Medical Board receives and reviews over 7,000 complaints a year from patients, patient family members, health care professionals and other sources.
+The Texas Medical Board receives and reviews about 9,000 complaints a year from patients, patient family members, health care professionals and other sources.
 After a complaint is received, staff analysts first determine whether the complaint is “jurisdictional.”
 In other words, is the complaint against someone TMB licenses -- a physician, physician assistant, acupuncturist or surgical assistant?
 Does the alleged violation fall under the Medical Practice Act?
 Complaints that are non-jurisdictional may be referred to another agency.

 If the complaint is jurisdictional, the board begins the process of determining whether there is evidence to support an allegation that there has been a violation of the Medical Practice Act.
 Examples of violations include inappropriate prescribing, incorrect diagnosis, or a medical error that may or may not have resulted in an injury to a patient.